alternative diy christmas tree tent for kids

 • ceiling screw hook

-• more old curtains with old clothes rolled up in them to create the base of the tree
+• more old curtains with clothes rolled up in them

 • clippings from an evergreen bush and a berry bush in our yard